 An example for a cross-correlation combination matrix can be found in App.~\ref{app:comb_mat}.

-To build a multidimensional likelihood, a combination matrix has to be set up for each dimension or correlation function measurement in such a way that the same order of pseudo-${a}_{\ell m}$ and therefore covariance matrix can be used for each summand according to Eq.~\eqref{eq:eigvals}.
+To build a joint likelihood of multiple correlation function measurements, a combination matrix has to be set up for each dimension in such a way that the same order of pseudo-${a}_{\ell m}$ and therefore covariance matrix can be used for each summand according to Eq.~\eqref{eq:eigvals}.